bgradel/website/index.md

 # About Me

-I am currently a PhD student at The University of Rhode Island working with Professor Krishna Venkatasubramanian.
+I am currently a PhD candidate at The University of Rhode Island working with Professor Krishna Venkatasubramanian.

 My research focus is on improving authentication for people with upper body motor disabilities.